cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 ### I. Personal Portraits

-* All the pictures and videos throughout the post
 * Intro talks about hopes and dreams for humanity
 * Teaching Part 1 - the colorful story about inhaling HCl
+* Teaching Part 2 - the little voice in my head
+* All the pictures and videos throughout the post
 * Constantly talking about how I want to be Carl Sagan :)

 ### II.
 Strengths Grounded in Self-Identity, Personality, and Other Traits

 * Undergrad section - strengths shown in the star simulation assignment
 * LearnBIG - learning how to code by giving myself exercises
+* NASA - helping my colleagues learn

 ### III.
 Strengths Grounded in Values, Principles, Virtues